NancWN/ScrumBusters/README.md

 # Creating a branch
-Branching: Branches help you to work on different versions of a repository at one time: https://docs.github.com/en/get-started/quickstart/hello-world#creating-a-branch
+Branches help you to work on different versions of a repository at one time: https://docs.github.com/en/get-started/quickstart/hello-world#creating-a-branch

 # Committing changes